-Brothers William W. and Charles Bullock were born in New York and were the sons of E. S. and Lydia Bullock.
-They and their family moved to Missouri, and by the late 1860s William and Charles had moved on to Miami County, Kansas.
+Brothers William W. (born 1842, New York) and Charles E. Bullock (born 1845, Wisconsin) were born in New York and were the sons of Elkanah S. and Lydia Elvira Bullock.
+They and their family moved first to Ohio, then to Wisconsin, and then to Monona County, Iowa.

 “I consider it a privilege to write what I know of the Indian attack on the Bullock stockade in 1870.
 As I was too young to remember anything about it, being only about 2½ years old at that time, all that I know is from hearing it talked over by my father and mother and America in after years.
 The account as I remember it is as follows: